EARLY CHILDHOOD SPECIAL EDUCATION ADDED AUTHORIZATION

 • Current contracted teacher with LAUSD

-• Must already hold an Education Specialist preliminary, clear, Level I or Level II credential
+• Must already hold an Education Specialist Clear or Level II credential*

 For ECSEAA Program information, please contact firstname.lastname@example.org and include your employee number.